 Getting started -- You may plant each seed in individual, small containers, such as seedling starter trays.
 Or you plant them all in a single, larger container, but it may be difficult to separate the roots later.
 Either way, use containers with drainage holes

 Until the seeds sprout, keep the surface soil from drying out.
-If you place the pots in a plastic container or bag to maintain moisture, leave it open a crack to allow fresh air to enter.
+If you place the pots in a plastic container or bag to maintain moisture, leave it open slightly to allow fresh air to enter.

-They sprout well between 65 to 77° F (18-25°C).
+They sprout well between 65 to 78° F (18-26°C).
 I have no information about how they will germinate outside that temperature range.
 I recommend placing a minimum/maximum thermometer near the pots.

 Keep them in a bright spot out of direct sun.
 They should begin sprouting within 4 weeks, but allow up to 12 weeks for any slow ones, especially at cooler temperatures.

 Lighting -- Once your seeds sprout, move them to a bright spot, with protection from afternoon sun.
 You may use a fluorescent or LED light kept a few inches (10 cm) away while your plants are young.

 Watering: Once the seedlings are 3 weeks old, you may allow the surface soil to dry out, but aim to keep the rest of the soil evenly moist most of the time.
 Never let it dry out completely, but also don't keep it perpetually soggy. .

 Fertilizing -- The first 2 months, feed weekly with a small amount of dilute (1/8 strength) liquid fertilizer.
 Hydroponic fertilizer is ideal for small seedlings, because it is easily absorbed and contains all essential nutrients.
 After 2 months, you may switch to a granular fertilizer that contains micronutrients, following the dosage on the package.
 Or continue feeding weekly with liquid fertilizer at 1/8 strength.